Sharp bounds and testability of a Roy model of STEM major choices: Introduction

-In the original model, skills are jointly log normal and \citeasnoun{BG:78} show that under this assumption, the joint distribution of skills and the marginal distributions of potential earnings are identified. \citeasnoun{HH:90} further show that self-selection does indeed reduce aggregate inequality when skills are log normal and within sector inequality when skills have a log concave distribution.
+In the original model, skills are jointly log normal and \cite{BG:78} show that under this assumption, the joint distribution of skills and the marginal distributions of potential earnings are identified. \cite{HH:90} further show that self-selection does indeed reduce aggregate inequality when skills are log normal and within sector inequality when skills have a log concave distribution.
 Naturally, the effect of self-selection on outcome inequality remains empirically relevant when skills do not have a log concave distribution.
 However, the analysis of the nonparametric version of the Roy model, stripped down to the self-selection mechanism, has long been hampered by (lack of) identification issues.
-The \citeasnoun{Cox:72} and \citeasnoun{Tsiatis:75} comments on non-identifiability of competing risks imply that any outcome distribution could be rationalized with independent sector-specific skills, so that the \citeasnoun{WR:79} notion of skill hierarchies loses empirical content\footnote{Note that the \citeasnoun{Cox:72} and \citeasnoun{Tsiatis:75} results rely on absolute continuity of the potential outcome distributions, which we do not impose here.}.
+The \cite{Cox:72} and \cite{Tsiatis:75} comments on non-identifiability of competing risks imply that any continuous outcome distribution could be rationalized with independent sector-specific skills, so that the \cite{WR:79} notion of skill hierarchies loses empirical content.

-One way to resolve this lack of identification issue, pioneered by \citename{HH:90} \citeyear{HH:89,HH:90}, is to bring in additional information to achieve identification, such as repeated cross sections, panel data, factor structure, exclusion restrictions and large support assumptions within restricted specifications of the model.
-A vast literature, both theoretical and empirical, followed this lead (see for instance \citeasnoun{Heckman:2001}, \citeasnoun{HV:2007}, \citeasnoun{HT:2008} or \citeasnoun{FT:2011} for recent accounts).
-Another way to approach the issue, which was pioneered by \citeasnoun{Peterson:76} and which we follow here, is to recognize that, despite the identification failure because of self-selection, the Roy model is not devoid of empirical content.
+One way to resolve this lack of identification issue, pioneered by \cite{HH:89}, \cite{HH:90}, is to bring in additional information to achieve identification, such as repeated cross sections, panel data, factor structure, exclusion restrictions and large support assumptions within restricted specifications of the model.
+A vast literature, both theoretical and empirical, followed this lead (see for instance \cite{Heckman:2001}, \cite{HV:2007}, \cite{HT:2008} or \cite{FT:2011} for recent accounts).
+In particular, recent developments in nonparametric inference in Roy and competing risks models can be found in \cite{KT:2007}, \cite{LL:2013}, \cite{BKT:2011}, and \cite{HM:2013}.
+Another way to approach the issue, which was pioneered by \cite{Peterson:76} and which we follow here, is to recognize that, despite the identification failure because of self-selection, the Roy model is not devoid of empirical content.